capped-uwu/AnyFunc.h-PROJ/README.md

 (Anyfunc:: function put in int main())

 # More More!
-Imgui Ver : ImguiFunc.h
+Imgui Ver : ImguiFunc.h.
-cpp for testing all? : download main
+cpp for testing all? : download main.